unalmedmathnum/numericalAnalysis_2025/README.md

 - Make sure you ran `npm install` after cloning
 - Check if `.husky` directory exists
 - Try running: `npm run prepare`
+- **If you can commit without following conventional format**: You definitely didn't run `npm install`

 **"commitizen: command not found"**
 - Run `npm install` to install all dependencies